 - Locate Background Intelligent Transfer Service, right-click it, and choose Stop from the menu.

 - Do the same for the Windows Update service.

 - After disabling these services go to the following folder inside File Explorer:

 - Select all files in the SoftwareDistribution directory and click on Delete.

-- Go back to Services window and start both Windows Update and Background Intelligent Transfer Services.
+- Go back to the Services window and start both Windows Update and Background Intelligent Transfer Services.

 After doing that, try to download updates manually and check if the problem is resolved.

-- When Command Prompt opens, you need to paste the following lines and run them one by one:
+- Enter the following command lines and run them one by one by pressing Enter: